brianboyer/brianboyer.net/_src/index.md

 There’s a thing about products that should be obvious, but that we regularly fail at.
 Say it with me: “We design products to serve the needs of our audience.”
 I can help you better understand those needs, facilitate design exercises with your team, and develop a product strategy.
 We'll kill our pre-conceived notions (and internal politics) and come up with a product that works for your *audience first*.
 And that might be a niche newsletter, a task-focused website or visualization, or, hell, we might come up with an entirely new brand.
 Also, this is pretty fun!

 ### Leading your technology efforts
-I've led teams of developers and designers for most of my career.
+I've led teams of developers and designers for most of my career, at startups and well-established companies.
+(For all the gory details, check my [resume](/resume/).)
 We've built products, analyzed and visualized data, presented visual journalism, and lots more.
-I can help you think about your product/design/technical goals and lead a happy team to achieve them!
+I can help you consider your product/design/technical goals and lead a happy team to achieve them!

 ### Setting goals and measuring success
 Like the person said, [“What gets measured, gets done.”](https://thecarebot.github.io/Why-should-I-Carebot/) You must be extremely intentional in what you measure because people will make poor choices — and waste a lot of time and money! — when their metrics don’t align with their goals.
 So before you decide what to measure, you must first decide and clearly communicate what you’re trying to achieve.
 I can help you articulate your goals, design metrics to measure your progress, and implement goal-tracking processes that will aim your team towards a common cause.

-### Building a team
-Building a team is one of the great privileges in life.
-And with great privilege comes great responsibility.
-So, congratulations!
-You worked your ass off to get the budget, and now it’s time to do the real work.
-Happy, productive teams are rarely built by luck!
-I can help you recruit, hire, and lead the team that will best serve your audience’s needs — one that is built inclusively, represents your audience, and works together to solve hard problems.

 ### Implementing processes for happiness and productivity
 Work is hard.
 But it's often hard for all the wrong reasons.
 If you've got a great mission and great people, that's great!
 But if you've got poor process, it doesn't matter.
 Even the most talented people fail when they're managed poorly.
 I can help you implement processes that will reduce friction, increase productivity, and create a happier and more inclusive workplace.